 Does your English need to be perfect to interview?
 No, it doesn't, but using the wrong tenses is one of the worst English mistakes you can make, so it's best if you can avoid that.

-Here's a post that talks about how to discuss your education in an interview (including tenses) if you'd like to read more about that.
+How to discuss your education in an interview (including tenses)